pkgxdev/pkgx/README.md

 # a VHS script that needs `wget`
 $ tea +gnu.org/wget vhs demo.tape

-# if tea doesn’t provide the package it passes the args through to your system
+# if tea doesn’t provide the package, it passes the args through to your system
 $ tea +neovim.io which nvim
 ~/.tea/neovim.io/v0.8.2/bin/nvim